stumblefiend/jeremy.pugh/assets/scripts/google-drive-content-review.md

     <div class="alert-cyan">
       <p><span style="font-size:larger;">✎</span>
-      This code only provides data on Google Doc files and not Sheets, Slides, or other types of files.</p>
+      This code only provides data on Google Doc files and not Sheets, Slides, or other types of files such as documents saved in a .docx format.</p>
     </div>

-5. To find the starting folder ID where you want to search for documents in each subfolder, click the folder in your Google Drive and note the ID after the **folders/** in your browser's URL.
+5. To find the starting folder ID where you want to search for documents in each subfolder, click the Google Drive and note the ID after **folders/** in your browser's URL.

     <figure>
       <img src="/assets/images/find-folder-id.png" class="image-border-medium" alt="Location of the folder ID.">